andrew/ultimate-awesome/README.md

 - [awesome-folding](https://github.com/lurk-lab/awesome-folding) - A curated list of zero-knowledge folding schemes.
 - [awesome-cyber-security](https://github.com/okhosting/awesome-cyber-security) - A curated list of cyber security resources and tools.
 - [awesome-gpt4](https://github.com/taranjeet/awesome-gpt4) - Curated list of awesome resources, use cases and demos for GPT-4.
-- [awesome-palestine](https://github.com/aborazmeh/awesome-palestine) - A curated list of Palestine and Palestinian-Israeli conflict resources.
 - [Awesome-CV-Team](https://github.com/extreme-assistant/Awesome-CV-Team) - 国内外优秀的计算机视觉团队汇总，极市团队整理.
 - [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
 - [awesome-phd](https://github.com/EdwinSamar/awesome-phd) - Curated list of awesome advice, tips, and resources to prepare for PhD/grad school.